brebribre/saas-template/README.md

 ### Development

-To run both frontend and backend in development mode:
+To run both frontend and backend in development mode, run this from root folder:
 ```bash
 npm run dev
 ```
+This will activate the package.json script using Concurrently, that calls the backend and frontend together.

 This will start:
 - Frontend on http://localhost:5173